 Special Olympics Pennsylvania offers 21 Olympic-style individual and team sports, and three emerging sport opportunities, that provide meaningful training and competition opportunities for persons with intellectual disabilities, completely free of charge.

-Special Olympics Pennsylvania (SOPA) offers more than 300 competitions for nearly 20,000 athletes.
+Special Olympics Pennsylvania (SOPA) offers more than 300 competitions for 16,000 athletes.
 SOPA operates on a tri-season basis of winter, summer and fall.
 Athletes are eligible to progress from local, to sectional, to state, to national or even international competition.
 Special Olympics alternates between World Summer and World Winter Games every two years, similar to the Olympics.

 Sports in the Local Community